Stephen-RA-King/pizazz/README.md

 Connect any GPIO's to the clock, latch and data pins of the register and connect the the 5v supply and earth as indicated in the register diagram.
+If you are connecting the outputs to LED's then you need to wire 330 ohm resistors serially to protect them in the usual way.

 ## Library Usage examples